 - You can reduce the chances of cancer and stroke.

 - White coffee can help you with weight loss as it has fat-burning properties.

 - It prevents memory loss and keeps your skin smooth.

-- Helps maintain alertness, focus and prevents dizziness.
+- It helps maintain alertness, focus and prevents dizziness.

-- Helps you feel better during the depression.
+- It helps you feel better during the depression.